dmarkey/macos-virt/README.md

 * Wake from Suspend notification to keep VM time in sync
 * Mount Host directories to the VM using sshfs (Native Virtualization.Framework implementation seems unreliable)
 * Shell Completion
+* Less than 1MB in size (slightly more with dependencies)

+# What it doesn't do

+* MacOS guests
+* Memory Ballooning
+* VM Suspend/Resume
+* Any Graphical Desktops

 ### Usage